Arson likely caused fire that damaged vital artery of Los Angeles freeway, governor says

 “The ports are still open and the goods will still flow, but when you remove a section of the interstate that carries 300,000 vehicles a day, there’s going to be spillover impacts,” Bhatt said.
 “The concern there is the quicker we can get this open, the faster we can remove an impediment.”

-Bhatt said the fiery June 11 crash of a tractor-trailer hauling gasoline in Philadelphia that collapsed an elevated section of Interstate 95, snarling traffic and hurting area businesses, highlights what such disasters can do to not only a city but the nation.
-It reopened less than two weeks later due to a quick rebuild.

-LA drivers were tested Monday during the first weekday commute following the raging fire beneath an elevated section of I-10.
+Drivers were tested Monday during the first weekday commute since the raging fire.
 Some freeway exits backed up as drivers were forced to use crowded surface streets to bypass the damaged freeway stretch south of downtown.

-Downtown LA seemed “more quiet than usual” on Monday, said Blair Besten, director of LA’s Historic Core business improvement district.
-She said she worried about another hit to businesses just emerging from the economic downturn due to the coronavirus pandemic lockdowns.

-“I hope folks aren’t listening to leadership calling them to work from home!”
-Besten said.
 “Our businesses are just bouncing back from the Covid shutdowns.
-Business was just getting good.”
+Business was just getting good,” said Blair Besten, director of LA’s Historic Core business improvement district.
+She's worried about the lingering effects of this closure.

 Flames reported around 12:20 a.m.
-Saturday ripped through two storage lots in an industrial area beneath the highway, burning parked cars, stacks of wooden pallets and support poles for high-tension power lines, city fire Chief Kristin Crowley said.
+Saturday ripped through two storage lots in an industrial area beneath I-10, burning parked cars, stacks of wooden pallets and support poles for high-tension power lines, city fire Chief Kristin Crowley said.
 No injuries were reported.

-At least 16 homeless people living underneath the highway were evacuated and brought to shelters.
-Officials said there was no immediate indication that the blaze began at the encampment.

 Repairs will require environmental waivers and federal funding, officials said.